regorxxx/foobar2000-SMP.github.io/docs/others/ajquery-xxx.md

 - Toggleable log panel (usually used to display console log from foobar).
 - Query browser filtering.
 - Builtin documentation.
+- Fixes to bugs on previous versions.
+- Updated to modern web-standards.

 ![image](../images/aj_2.png)